Codesee-io/docs-maps/docs/guide.md

 <!-- [visuals of legend + coloring nodes] -->

+### Hiding and showing

+By right-clicking on a file or folder, you'll get the following three options:

+- Hide selected from map
+- Show only selected from map
+- Show all

 ### Notes

 Use the Notes tool to add additional context to any file and folder.

 To add notes to files or folders: